lofiandcode/daily-affirmations/README.md

 - [Inspiration](#inspiration)

 ## Genaral Info
-This project is a portfolio project that I built for the Codecademy Full-Stack Engineer Career Path.
+This project is a portfolio project that I built for the Codecademy Back-End Engineer Career Path.

 The project prints to the terminal a ASCII art mirror and a randomly generated daily affirmation using words and phrases from 4 different arrays.

 ## Technologies
 Project is created with:
 - JavaScript: ECMAScript 2020
+- Modules in Node.js
 - Node.js: v14.17.3

 ## Set Up